-NOTE: If the measurement of cytokines and chemokines produced by leukocytes is involved, the laboratory must also hold the Cellular Immunology - Leukocyte Function category.
+NOTE: If the measurement of cytokines and chemokines produced by leukocytes is involved, the assays must also include the Cellular Immunology - Leukocyte Function category.
 If cytokine(s) expressed within a leukocyte population are measured, the analyses are in the Non-Malignant Leukocyte Immunophenotyping category and not Cytokines.